Roohyal/FlexiSaf_royal/README.md

-# **Task Management API**
+# **Task it**

  ## **Overview**

-The Task Management API allows users to manage tasks efficiently.
+This Task Management API allows users to manage tasks efficiently.
 Each user must sign up and log in before they can create tasks.
 The API supports functionalities like user authentication, task creation, task assignment, and task management.

 ## **Features**